 Looking after your eyes is just as important as looking after any other part of your body.
-To keep your eyes in optimum condition and identify any potential problems before becoming serious, you should try and book yourself regular eye examinations with your local optometrist.
+To keep your eyes in optimum condition and identify any potential problems before becoming serious, you should try and book regular eye examinations with your local optometrist.
 An optometrist will advise on any potential issues, refer you to a specialist and prescribe glasses and eyewear that you may need.

-If you already wear glasses, you probably already do go back to the optometrists regularly.
+If you already eyewear glasses, you probably already do go back to the optometrists regularly.
 However, it can be surprising how much your eyesight can change between visits.
 There is no harm in booking an appointment earlier than scheduled if you notice a difference in your vision or feel something isn’t quite right.

 You can also help keep on top of your eye health to familiarize yourself with some common eye conditions.
 Knowing what the symptoms of conditions like floaters and cataracts are will put you in a position to see an optometrist and tell them exactly what you are experiencing.
-It will also help optometrist make a more informed decision about the condition you think you may have.
+It will also help the optometrist make a more informed decision about the condition you think you may have.